-Scientific literature on the Web is largely disorganized.
+The Web is revolutionizing the way researchers access scientific literature, however scientific literature on the Web is largely disorganized.
 Autonomous citation indexing can help organize the literature by automating the construction of citation indices.
-ACI aims to improve the dissemination and retrieval of scientific literature.
+Autonomous citation indexing aims to improve the dissemination and retrieval of scientific literature, and provides improvements in cost, availability, comprehensiveness, efficiency, and timeliness.

-Steve Lawrence C. Lee Giles Kurt Bollacker NEC Research Institute he rapid increase in the volume of scientific literature has led to researchers constantly fighting information overload in their pursuit of knowledge.
-Staying up-to-date with recently published literature-and actually finding relevant sources-is becoming increasingly difficult, if not impossible.
-Experience varies widely, but the time when every essential journal was held in all major academic libraries has passed.1
+The rapid increase in the volume of scientific literature has led to researchers constantly fighting information overload in their pursuit of knowledge.
+Staying up to date with recently published literature- and actually finding relevant sources- is becoming increasingly difficult, if not impossible.
+Experience varies widely, but the time when every essential journal was held in all major academic libraries has passed.

 The Web promises to make more scientific articles more easily available.
 An increasing number of authors, journals, institutions, and archives make research articles available for almost immediate access.
 However, scientific literature on the Web remains remarkably disorganized.
-Scientists can post relevant preprints on their Web sites, but finding articles quickly can be difficult because Web search engines have difficulty keeping upto-date2 and currently do not index the contents of PostScript and PDF (portable document format) files.
+Scientists can post relevant preprints on their Web sites, but finding articles quickly can be difficult because Web search engines have difficulty keeping up to date and currently do not index the contents of postscript and PDF (portable document format) files.